etychon/webex-elgato/README.md

 # webex-elgato

-Use you Elgato Key Light to automatically turn on when in meeting, and off when you're not.
+Use this Python script with WebEx to automatically turn on your Elgato Key Light when in a meeting, and off when you're not.

 This script uses WebEx API so this works with any device - phone, computer or even WebEx DeskPro.